kdave/btrfs-progs/Documentation/btrfs-rescue.rst

         This command will clear the filesystem log tree.
 This may fix a specific set of problem when the filesystem mount fails due to the log replay.
-See below for sample stacktraces that may show up in system log.
+See below for sample stack traces that may show up in system log.

         The common case where this happens was fixed a long time ago, so it is unlikely that you will see this particular problem, but the command is